FAQ - Frequently Asked Questions & Answers FAQ - Frequently Asked Questions & Answers

 Misalignment creates a characteristic vibration pattern.
 In "Vibrometer" mode, look at the spectrum (FFT).
 With misalignment, besides the peak at rotation frequency (1x), you'll see significant peaks at frequencies twice and three times the rotational (so-called 2nd and 3rd harmonics).
 If these peaks are comparable in height to the main one, this is a sure sign of misalignment that needs to be eliminated before balancing.

-What to do if the rotor rubs against stationary structural parts?
+What to do if the rotor rubs against stationary parts?

 Any friction or contact of the rotor with the stator causes strong chaotic vibration and makes balancing impossible.
 This must be eliminated first.
 Check and ensure adequate clearances between all rotating and stationary parts.